Falk Harnack: War years

 In 1942, Hans Scholl, Alexander Schmorell and other members of the Munich Resistance group the White Rose got in touch with Harnack through Lilo Ramdohr, a mutual friend who had gone to school with Harnack.
 Through him, they hoped to build a relationship with the Berlin Resistance members who were involved with Harnack's brother, Arvid, Harro Schulze-Boysen, Hans von Dohnanyi and others.
 Harnack put them in touch with his cousins, Klaus and Dietrich Bonhoeffer.
 The same year, the Gestapo intercepted communications revealing the existence of the Red Orchestra and leading to numerous arrests.
 Many of those arrested were later executed, including Harnack's brother on 22 December 1942 and, on 16 February 1943, his sister-in-law, Mildred Harnack, an American citizen.
 Ramdohr was engaged to Falk Harnack, which Arvid mentioned in his farewell letter to his family that was written hours before his execution.

 Though his brother had just been executed, Harnack went to Munich to meet with Sophie and Hans Scholl on 3 February 1943.
 He and Hans agreed to meet again on 25 February, but Harnack waited in vain since he had already been arrested and executed, along with his sister.
 Thirteen other members of the White Rose were taken into custody, including Kurt Huber, Willi Graf and Harnack.
 Of the lot, Harnack was the only one acquitted.
 The others were found guilty and condemned to death, some being executed the same day they were tried by the Volksgerichtshof, the civilian "People's Court".
 On 19 April 1943, Harnack was acquitted because of a lack of evidence and "unique special circumstances".

 In August 1943, he was removed from service to the Wehrmacht and transferred to a penal battalion, the 999th Light Afrika Division, and sent to Greece.
 In December 1943, he was to be arrested and sent to a Nazi concentration camp, but his superior, Lieutenant Gerhard Fauth, tipped him off and helped him escape.
-He then joined the Greek partisans fighting the Nazis, worked with the Greek People's Liberation Army (ELAS) and co-founded the Anti-Fascist Committee for a Free Germany with Gerhard Reinhardt and became the leader of the organisation.
+He then joined the Greek partisans fighting the Nazis, worked with the Greek People's Liberation Army (ELAS) and co-founded the Anti-Fascist Committee for a Free Germany (AKFD) with Gerhard Reinhardt and became the leader of the organisation.